 • The name of any advisers being paid to provide legal, financial, or tax advice to the trustees.

-The declaration of assets is a snapshot.
-For new trusts it will be whatever is settled when the trust is established, and for existing trusts per the latest accounts.
+HMRC guidance has confirmed that the declaration of assets is not as onerous as originally feared.
+For new trusts it will be whatever is settled when the trust is established, but for existing trusts only a nominal sum needs to be reported.

 Who needs to report it?